Skip to content

 If Scrypted was installed via the Home Assistant Addon, complete the following steps, otherwise continue on to Install Custom Component.

-1. Remove the Scrypted sidebar item via the Addon configuration.
+1. Now, remove the Scrypted sidebar item via the Addon configuration.
+The custom component will supercede the addon sidebar item.

 Install Custom Component